 Don’t miss: The nearby National Maritime Museum.
 Continue your nautical education in Greenwich with a trip to NMM.
 The collection includes great works of art, incredible treasures and the actual blood-stained uniform that Lord Nelson was wearing when he was fatally wounded on board HMS Victory.

 What is it?
 A cute Clerkenwell café serving up mega-tasty free-from brunches.

 Why go?
 Brunching can feel a bit joyless if you have specific dietary requirements or want to compensate for festive overindulgence by making lighter choices.
 But Après Food Co does proper platefuls that are nutritious and delicious.

 Don’t miss: The old-fashioned American pancakes topped with whatever takes your fancy.
 They can be made gluten- and nut-free on request.

 What is it?
 It’s the TV show that used to be presented by Richard O’Brien.
 Only now there’s no Richard O’Brien, or TV.

 Why go?
 The rise in puzzle-oriented escape-game attractions around London has created a new kind of experience for mates who like something more challenging than a pub quiz, and we think this is the best of them: a lovingly recreated version of the TV show, complete with the glass dome and all the physical, mental and mystery challenges you’d expect.
 Even if your team loses, it’s a proper giggle.
-The current location in Angel is closing in early 2019 when a new West End venue opens.

 Don’t miss: The crystals!
 You’re playing for those shiny, shiny gems, remember?